 The two of them sat down and Jasper, as was his way, began to talk his ear off, asking him where he was from, and what he did before his charity work.
 Emmett politely answered his questions as best he could, but Rose sensed that he was a private man, and didn't really much care to discuss his past.
 Curious.

 "Jasper, I don't know if you're interested, but we sure could use some help down at the reservation."
 Emmet smiled at Rose as she placed a bowl of steaming stew in front of him.
 "Thanks.
 This looks and smells wonderful," he complimented.
-Rose simply smiled at him before seating herself at her own bowl of food and beginning to eat, quietly listening to the conversation that carried on between the two men.
+Rose simply smiled at him before seating herself at her own bowl of food and began to eat, listening to the conversation that carried on between the two men.
 Rose missed the sounds of chatter in the cottage in the evenings.
 The only people that visited were her friends, and now that Bella was pregnant, that wasn't going to happen as often once the baby was born.